garyns/Hands-On-Python-Programming-for-IoT/chapter2/README.md

-# Hands-On Python for IoT
+# Hands-On Python Programming for IoT

 ## Chapter 2 - Introduction to Python and IoT